|Itaewon Special Tourist Zone (이태원 관광특구)|

 |Itaewon was the first special tourist zone designated in 1997 among the 5 special tourist zones in Seoul.
 It is a multicultural place where over 20,000 foreigners live and is widely recognized by international visitors.

 The name Itaewon started to spread worldwide in the 1980s, when Korea hosted the 1986 Seoul Asian Games and the 1988 Seoul Olympic Games, as well as international conferences.
 Since then, Itaewon has been a popular travel destination.
-Clothes and accessories with unique designs, as well as leather products are famous in particular.
-This is a go-to street for shopping and entertainment.
+Clothes and accessories with unique designs, and leather products are famous in particular.
+This is a go-to street for both shopping and entertainment.
 The street is crowded with shopping malls selling clothes and bags, as well as accommodations including hotels, restaurants, entertainment facilities and travel agencies.
 With about 2,200 shops and stores lining every street, visitors can experience a multicultural atmosphere.
 Also famous is Antique Furniture Street where more than 100 shops stretch from Hamilton Hotel to Hangangjin Station.

 * Current State of Itaewon Special Tourist Zone